Azure-Samples/azure-intelligent-edge-patterns/remote-patient-monitoring-edge-demo/README.md

 - "3.
 Deploy Containers with Helm" be be more robust and maybe its own page?
 - for pre-reqs do we need additional validation that the software is installed and running correctly? (example, docker may be installed but not running `cant detect docker daemon`)
 - There is nothing here about the omron device. should there me?
+- should acr secret be named 1) more uniquely per deployment and 2) more generally as to not just apply to acr?
+- make 'connection_string' in subscriber a global value so helm can set it from the parent chart
+- slim down subscriber and analysis container? dashboard is very svelte, but those other two are ~1 GB!
+- does the chrome "interstitial bypass keyword" (thisisunsafe) need to be documented?
+- service_bus_connection_string has a consistent typo. refactor out the mispelling.